scottcolfer/scottcolfer.github.io/_posts/2020-12-24-ten-year-retrospective.md

 # 7. Models can liberate thought
 **Improvement**

-Clearly and consistently use, test, share, and improve models that help with product strategy when I’m stuck or overwhelmed.
+Clearly and consistently use, test, share, and improve models that help with product strategy.

 **Background**

 It’s easy to get lost in product management.
 Overloaded with opportunities and decisions?
 It's easy to hide in feature prioritising and resolving team issues.
 The business model canvas was the first model that helped me to get my head back in the strategic bits of the role, learning enough to make tough decisions for the improvement of the product.
+I first wrote about it in a [post](https://scottcolfer.com/2013/09/20/business-model-canvas.html) from 2013.
+I'd probably explain it differently in 2020 but the post is linked to from [GOV.UK](https://www.gov.uk/service-manual/measuring-success/measuring-service-benefits) so it still gets traffic.
 Since then I’ve found many more models that help me when I feel stuck or overwhelmed.
 But I’ve not kept this list up to date, used the models consistently, or put enough effort into testing them, sharing them, and improving them.

 **Progress**